Get Active During American Heart Month

 February is American Heart Month, which means it’s a good time to assess how much exercise and activity your lifestyle includes.
 Heart disease is the No. 1 cause of death in United States, but there are plenty of ways to limit the risks.
 The American Heart Association has a handy list of 8 Things That Can Affect Your Heart and What to Do About Them, and being active is one effective way to address a few of the considerations listed.
 Try some of these tips to get you moving in February and improve your heart health.

 Follow the Guidelines

-The Department of Health and Human Services has developed physical activity guidelines to provide a benchmark.
+The Centers for Disease Control and Prevention (CDC) has developed physical activity guidelines to provide a benchmark.
 Weekly recommendations for adults:

 - 150 to 300 minutes of moderate intensity workouts, or 75 to 150 minutes of vigorous intensity aerobic physical activity (or a combination of the two).